tsolomko/SWCompression/Tests/Results.md

 # Test Results

-In this document you can find the results of benchmarking which was performed on Macbook Pro, Late 2011.
+In this document you can find the results of benchmarking which was performed on Macbook Air, Retina, 13-inch, Early 2020 with 1,1 GHz Quad-Core Intel Core i5 CPU.
 The main purpose of these results is to track progress from version to version.

+## Changelog

+__September 2021.__ The results are now listed in terms of speed (e.g. MB/s); the benchmarks for Deflate, BZip2 compression and
+TAR container creation have been added; all previous results have been removed since newer hardware is now used; added results for the `-Ounchecked` compiler option; the macOS version is now listed for results.

+__April 2018.__ The first (zeroth, actually) iteration is now excluded from averages calculation since this iteration has abnormally longer execution time than any of the following iterations.
+This exclusion led not only to (artificially) improved results, but also to the increased quality of the results by reducing calculated uncertainty.
+In addition, the averages are now computed over 10 iterations instead of 6.

-__Note:__ Since 4.1.0 version of SWCompression internal functionality related to reading/writing bits and bytes is published as a separate framework, [BitByteData](https://github.com/tsolomko/BitByteData).
+__January 2018.__ SWCompression internal functionality related to reading/writing bits and bytes is published as a separate framework, [BitByteData](https://github.com/tsolomko/BitByteData).
 The overall performance heavily depends on the speed of reading and writing, and thus BitByteData's version, which is specified in a separate column in the tables below, becomes relevant to benchmarking, since newer versions can contain performance improvements.

-__Note:__ Since 4.3.0 version of SWCompression the first (zeroth, actually) iteration is excluded from averages calculation since this iteration has abnormally longer execution time than any of the following iterations.
-This exclusion led not only to (artificially) improved results, but also to the increased quality of the results by reducing calculated uncertainty.

 ## Tests description